27 professional email examples & templates for busy people

 Hi [Name],

-Congratulations on your promotion to [new title]!
-This recognition is well-deserved given your outstanding work on [specific achievement or project].
+Congratulations on your [new title]!
+This recognition reflects your strong contributions to your work on specific projects.

 Your expertise in [relevant area] has made a real impact on [specific results or outcomes].
 I'm excited to see what you'll accomplish in this new role.